tymyrddin/blue/source/docs/soc/dfir/notes/preparation.md

 ## Android

 Unlike iOS, several variants of Android exist as many devices run the Android operating system and each may have different file systems and unique features.
-The fact that Android is open and customizable also changes the digital forensics of it.
+The fact that Android is open and customisable also changes the digital forensics of it.
 Expect the unexpected when handling an Android device.

 A proper forensic workstation setup is required prior to conducting investigations on an Android device.
 Using open source methods to acquire and analyse Android devices requires the installation of specific software on a forensic workstation.
 If the method of forensic acquisition requires the Android device to be unlocked, determine the best method by which to gain access to the device.
 Depending on the forensic acquisition method and scope of the investigation, rooting the device can provide complete access to the files present on the device.